Azure/osdu-developer/README.md

 - __Azure Subscription__: An active Microsoft Azure subscription.

+- __Azure RBAC Role__: Ensure the `App Configuration Data Owner` role has been assigned on the desired Azure Subscription.

 - __Azure CLI__: Install and configured on your local machine.
 You can download it [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 - __Azure Developer CLI__: Install and configured on your local machine.
 You can download it [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).